jackdelamotte/Jackdelamotte/README.md

 ## Hi, I'm Jack 👨🏻‍🏫

-I'm a software engineer.
+I'm a software engineer at [Rebellion Defense](https://www.rebelliondefense.com).
 I'm on a mission to learn how to create better, faster, and simpler software and how to have a great time doing it!
 Also figuring out how to incorporate more emojis into my pull requests 👾.

 I've also had the privilege of developing alongside the talented folks at [The Parable Group](https://www.parablegroup.com/) and [New Relic](https://newrelic.com/) during my time as an intern.